Description »

 Walking on water!
 Photo: J. Savelid.

-At minimum some previous skating experience is required*, but if you have never skated on long-distance skates before, don't worry - you may be surprised how quickly you can learn to trip-skate calmly and safely.
+At minimum, some skating experience is required* - you must have previous experience of rink skating or roller blading and be generally confident standing and moving on skates.
+However, if you have never skated on long-distance skates before, don't worry - you may be surprised how quickly you can learn to trip-skate calmly and safely.

-As with most outdoor activities, especially if you are a less experienced skater, you should expect to fall over and get a few bumps and bruises on the way as you develop your technique and confidence.
-Please see under "What's included" for details of protective equipment that is provided as standard or available to borrow on request.
+*As with most outdoor activities, especially if you are a less experienced skater, you should expect to fall over and get a few bumps and bruises on the way as you develop your technique and confidence.
+Please see under "Good to know" for more information on requirements for the tour and under "What's included" for details of protective equipment that is provided as standard or available to borrow on request.

 A campfire on the shore provides the ideal opportunity to recharge between skating sessions.
 Photo: Julian Aldridge.